Sezzry/aws-esp32/README.md

 1. **Power on ESP32** and monitor data being sent to AWS IoT Core.
 2. **Check DynamoDB** and **S3 Bucket** for incoming data.
 3. **View the data** in the AWS Amplify interface.
+4. **Verify Discord Notifications** by testing temperature drops to 18°C or below.

 ## Usage